 Their 1968 second LP (Anthem Of The Sun) took many months to complete and tactfully mixed studio jam sessions with sections of previously recorded live concerts.
 This strategy successfully replicated the Dead's live sound even more so than their first album.
 David Hassinger was again brought in as producer, but he soon became impatient with the band's seemingly endless experimentation.
 The final straw was when Weir asked for what he called "thick air" to be added to the mix, which took Hassinger over the edge; he promptly left the sessions never to return.
 This album also saw the addition of Mickey Hart (drums, percussion) who provided a second set of skins and Tom Constanten (keyboards) who complimented Pigpen with a second set of ivories and some unique psychedelic sound effects.

-In mid-1969, the group issued their third studio LP (AOXOMOXOA), which was originally planned to have the title "Earthquake Country".
+In mid 1969, the group issued their third studio LP (AOXOMOXOA), which was originally planned to have the title "Earthquake Country".
 The title of the album is a palindrome created by Robert Hunter and cover artist Rick Griffin.
 According to the audio version of the Rock Scully memoir Living with the Dead (read by the author and former Dead co-manager himself), the title is pronounced "OX-OH-MOX-OH-AH" and the words "GRATEFUL DEAD" on the front of the album, written in large, flowing capital letters, can also be read "WE ATE THE ACID".
 This LP abandons the prior quest to replicate the Dead's live sound, but still manages to emanate a fresh creative aura throughout.
 Album tracks like 'St. Stephen', 'Cosmic Charlie' and 'Dupree's Diamond Blues' feature a groovy, hypnotic vibe which was to become their signature sound throughout the remainder of the band's existence.
 The band next released a seminal live, double LP in late '69 simply titled Live Dead to close out the decade, which was recorded at Bill Graham's Fillmore West earlier in the year.

 The early 1970s saw the Dead take on a less psychedelic and more stripped down, country-folk sound as heard on the seminal studio LPs Workingman's Dead and American Beauty.
 Constantine had left the fold by this time as they began focusing more heavily on their musical roots.
 In the spring of 1973, Pigpen tragically passed away at age 27 from a gastrointestinal hemorrhage caused from years of excessive drinking.
 Keith Godchaux (keyboards) had already joined the group in 1971 due to Pigpen's failing health, along with his wife Donna (vocals).
 This lineup continued into 1979 until the Godchauxes left.
 Keith was then replaced by Brent Mydland (keyboards, vocals).